-{warn_format, Verbosity} Causes warnings to be emitted for malformed format strings as arguments to io:format and similar functions.
+- {warn_format, Verbosity} Causes warnings to be emitted for malformed format strings as arguments to io:format and similar functions.
 Verbosity selects the amount of warnings: 0 = no warnings; 1 = warnings for invalid format strings and incorrect number of arguments; 2 = warnings also when the validity could not be checked (for example, when the format string argument is a variable).
 The default verbosity is 1.
-Verbosity 0 can also be selected by the option nowarn_format.

-- nowarn_bif_clash By default, a warning will be emitted when a module contains an exported function with the same name as an auto-imported BIF (such as size/1) AND there is a call to it without a qualifying module name.
+Verbosity 0 can also be selected by the option nowarn_format. - nowarn_bif_clash By default, a warning will be emitted when a module contains an exported function with the same name as an auto-imported BIF (such as size/1) AND there is a call to it without a qualifying module name.
 The reason is that the BIF will be called, not the function in the same module.
-The recommended way to eliminate that warning is to use a call with a module name either erlang to call the BIF or ?MODULE to call the function in the same module.
-The warning can also be turned off using nowarn_bif_clash, but that is not recommended. - warn_export_vars Causes warnings to be emitted for all implicitly exported variables referred to after the primitives where they were first defined.
+The recommended way to eliminate that warning is to use a call with a module name - either erlang to call the BIF or ?MODULE to call the function in the same module.
+The warning can also be turned off using nowarn_bif_clash, but that is not recommended. - {nowarn_bif_clash, FAs} Turns off warnings as nowarn_bif_clash but only for the mentioned local functions.
+FAs is a tuple {Name,Arity} or a list of such tuples. - warn_export_vars Causes warnings to be emitted for all implicitly exported variables referred to after the primitives where they were first defined.
 No warnings for exported variables unless they are referred to in some pattern, which is the default, can be selected by the option nowarn_export_vars. - warn_shadow_vars Causes warnings to be emitted for "fresh" variables in functional objects or list comprehensions with the same name as some already defined variable.
 The default is to warn for such variables.
 No warnings for shadowed variables can be selected by the option nowarn_shadow_vars. - nowarn_unused_function Turns off warnings for unused local functions.
 By default (warn_unused_function), warnings are emitted for all local functions that are not called directly or indirectly by an exported function.
-The compiler does not include unused local functions in the generated beam file, but the warning is still useful to keep the source code cleaner. - warn_unused_import Causes warnings to be emitted for unused imported functions.
-No warnings for imported functions, which is the default, can be selected by the option nowarn_unused_import. - nowarn_unused_vars By default, warnings are emitted for variables which are not used, with the exception of variables beginning with an underscore ("Prolog style warnings").
-Use this option to turn off this kind of warnings.
+The compiler does not include unused local functions in the generated beam file, but the warning is still useful to keep the source code cleaner. - {nowarn_unused_function, FAs} Turns off warnings for unused local functions as nowarn_unused_function but only for the mentioned local functions.
+FAs is a tuple {Name, Arity} or a list of such tuples.